aosabook/500lines/same-origin-policy/doc/chapter.md

 }
 ```

-We then use an Alloy fact `corsRule` to describe what constitutes a valid CORS reuqest:
+We then use an Alloy fact `corsRule` to describe what constitutes a valid CORS request:

 ```alloy
 fact corsRule {